MxBlu/bot-framework/README.md

 This will install the package in your node modules, and you don't have to keep this up to date or with a custom `.npmrc`.

 ## Development
+Before developing, run
+`yarn repo-init`.
+This will move the githooks, so you don't have to remember to constantly run `yarn build` before committing or pushing.

-If you're developing for this application, please make sure that the exports are **exporting** from ./dist.
+If you're developing for this application, please make sure that the exports are **exporting** from `./dist`.

-To generate these ./dist files (or update these with your code changes), you need to run `npm run build`.
+To generate these `./dist` files (or update these with your code changes), you need to run `yarn build`.